skberkeley/CNLDocs/docs/documentation/results.md

 - `label : str` - The label to display for this result.

 #### Example usage
 Below is an example stage that demonstrates how to use `results` to surface internal changes to state.
-Here, when the user selects the `create_table` stage, the results page will show the user the hard-coded DataFrame.
+Here, when the user selects the `create_table` stage, the results page will show the user the hard-coded DataFrame as well as the number 3 (to demonstrate how to surface multiple results).

 ```python
 def create_table():